bocoup/jqfundamentals.com/content/javascript-basics/index.md

     log( foo ); // logs 'qux'
     myFunction();
     log( foo ); // still logs 'qux'

+Despite the fact that both variables have the same name, JavaScript considers the two variables as completely separate entities.
+This is just one of many reasons that it's important to give your variables meaningful names.

 Variable scope is one of the fundamental concepts of JavaScript, and one of the concepts that people struggle with often.
 It's important to remember that: